willyiamyu/milvus_cibr/README.md

 Download data and files and run `docker-compose up` in root directory

 ## Comments/Feedback
 Milvus provides an easy way to conduct vector similarity search and can be used in a multitude of ways.
+The use cases are huge and do not have to apply to just images, but rather text, video and audio.
+An interesting use case would be to find landmarks you went to but forgot about and using an image database to find a match.

 I really enjoyed doing this project, as I have never really quite done anything like this.
 Another idea I had was to use Word2Vec embeddings and visualize them, which I hope to try in the future.
-The use cases are huge and do not have to apply to just images, but rather text, video and audio.
-An interesting use case would be to find landmarks you went to but forgot about and using an image database to find a match.

 Feedback for Milvus:

-I found it difficult to connect to the server.
-I could only connect to the server through a Dockerized environment, so maybe saying that in the documentation would be good.
+The only difficulty I found was through connecting the server.
+I could only connect to the server through a Dockerized environment, so maybe noting that in the documentation would be good.
 Documentation was very clear and I didn't have trouble after that, but I did have to reshape my data a few times to comply with the parameters.
 Use cases: